elfry2/daru/README.md

 The above image shows [kami](https://github.com/elfry2/kami) running on daru.

 ## Installation
-daru uses [kitty](https://sw.kovidgoyal.net/kitty/) as the terminal emulator.
-You are expected to have read the [kitty Overview](https://sw.kovidgoyal.net/kitty/overview/) before using it.

 DO NOT EXECUTE anything found on this page or anywhere unless you understand what it does and you are sure that it does only what you want it to do.

 To install daru, on most Linux distributions it should suffice to simply execute